-Amusement parks with rides, concession stands, dancing and roller coasters have been around the Tulsa area since 1911starting with Orcutt Park.
+Amusement parks with rides, concession stands, dancing and roller coasters have been around the Tulsa area since 1905 starting with Orcutt Park.
 In west Tulsa, the Electric Amusement Park had opened by 1921 and also featured a dance hall, rides, swimming and a memorable miniature train.
 By 1922 the company contracted to operators of carousel and Ferris wheel rides.
 In 1929 Crystal City was established next to Electric Amusement Park and eventually absorbed it.
 The owner, Mr. Falkenberg added more rides including the large Zingo roller coaster.
 My grandfather took this photo of my grandmother at Crystal City around 1943.Here are some photos from a souvenir booklet (click to enlarge):

 The park's popular Casa Loma dance hall and the bath house burned down in the mid-1950s.

 The park soon disappeared after that.
 Many of the rides were installed at another one of Tulsa's facilities- Lakeview Amusement Park which was near the zoo at 4100 N. Harvard.